Winter Weather Dangers: Why Winterizing Is Crucial for Chemical Plants

 How Cold Temperatures Impact Chemical Plants

 No matter where you live in the United States, you may have noticed that winters seem to be harsher, summers longer, and storms worse.
-According to the EPA, studies indicate that human-induced climate change may lead to more extreme weather events, including both heat waves and extreme winter storms.
+According to the EPA, studies indicate that human-induced climate change may consistently lead to more extreme weather events, including both heat waves and extreme winter storms.

 DuPont Chemical Plant Accident in LaPorte, TX (2014)

 The vent piping system at the LaPorte plant had been experiencing issues for some time.
 Every day, workers had to go inside the manufacturing building to drain liquid from the vent piping system.
 On the night of the accident, two workers went to the manufacturing building to do this, not realizing that the blockage had been cleared and that liquid methyl mercaptan was now draining from the open valves.
 The room was filled with toxic vapor.
 One of the workers called for help, and two workers responded to the distress call.
-All four workers lost their lives.
+All four of those workers lost their lives.

 What Is Winterization?